macdonald0603/Independent-Books-Online/README.md

     - AWS App Mesh, AWS Athena, AWS WAF
     - Service-to-service networking, analytics, security

 The Independent Books Online project is an online platform that allows users to browse, purchase, and review books.
 The platform is designed to provide a seamless user experience with easy navigation and a variety of search options.

-This repository contains all the code required to run the platform, including the front-end and back-end components.
-It leverages technologies such as AWS, Terraform, and more.

-**Features**
+This front-end was just used as a model for the project.

+**Features for Website** <-- Not included in code as of yet
 - User Accounts: Register and log in to the platform.
 - Book Search: Search for books by title, author, or genre.
 - Shopping Cart: Add books to your cart and proceed to checkout.